 Eliza is an Accredited Mental Health Social Worker and Director of Blackbird: a counselling and support service to assist women with the emotional adjustment to pregnancy, birth and the postnatal period.

-Eliza brings compassion and a non-judgemental attitude to her work at all times.
-Eliza also works with the Gidget Foundation’s Start Talking Program, Rehability, Mindstar and The University of the Sunshine Coast.
+Eliza brings compassion and a non-judgmental attitude to her work at all times.
+Eliza also works with the Gidget Foundation’s Start Talking Program, Mindstar and The University of the Sunshine Coast.

-Eliza has appeared on ABC radio and is a regular contributor to Kids on The Coast magazine speaking about infertility, postnatal depression and maternal mental health.
+Eliza has appeared on ABC radio and was a regular contributor to Kids on The Coast magazine speaking about infertility, postnatal depression and maternal mental health.

 Eliza provides supervision and training to health professionals around Social Work Practice, Perinatal and Infant Mental Health and Master & Bachelor of Social Work students at The University of the Sunshine Coast.

-Eliza works with the Gidget’s Foundation ‘Start Talking Program’ and Mindstar’s partnership with the Queensland Ballet.
+Eliza works with the Gidget Foundation’s ‘Start Talking Program’ and Mindstar’s partnership with the Queensland Ballet.
 She is a Member of the Australian Marce Society.

 Eliza developed ‘The Women’s Series’ in 2018, four workshops addressing issues that impact upon women across the lifespan including Adjustment to Motherhood and Stress Management for Health Professionals.
-She also developed the Mother Mentor Program, an 8 week pilot program linking new and experienced mothers in an effort to reduce social isolation; and has continued to run this program throughout 2019.
+She also developed the Mother Mentor Program in 2018, an 8 week pilot program linking new and experienced mothers in an effort to reduce social isolation; and has continued to run this program throughout 2019.